 Adult Neurodevelopmental Services are now located on the 3rd floor of the McCain Complex Care & Recovery Building at 1025 Queen Street West.
 Please call Access CAMH at 416 535-8501, option 2, for more information. |

-This service provides short-term, inter-professional goal-oriented assessment and treatment to adults diagnosed with Intellectual Disabilities or Autism.
+View Crisis ResoucesThis service provides short-term, inter-professional goal-oriented assessment and treatment to adults diagnosed with Intellectual Disabilities or Autism.
 ANS also offers Autism diagnostic assessments.

 Adult Neurodevelopmental Services are now located on the 3rd floor of the McCain Complex Care & Recovery Building at 1025 Queen Street West.
 Please call Access CAMH at 416 535-8501, option 2, for more information. |

 New referrals may be faxed to Access CAMH at 416 979-6815 using the referral form.
+Please review the list below for additional details on the information that should be included with the referral:

-ANS Outpatient offer the following services:
+ANS Outpatient offers the following services:

 Psychology: Psychologists provide various psychological services such as mental health assessment for people with intellectual disability.
 ANS does not provide cognitive assessment for Developmental Services Ontario (DSO) eligibility.
 We also do not offer individual counselling or therapy.

-Behaviour Therapy: ANS Behaviour Therapists assess what a person is trying to communicate through a behaviour that is challenging and that may be a barrier to participate and live in community.
+Behaviour Therapy: ANS Behaviour Therapists assess what a person is trying to communicate through a behaviour that is challenging and that may be a barrier to participate and live in the community.
 ANS behaviour therapists may offer interventions to reduce or replace these behaviours.
 This is done through safety planning for use in crisis management, mediator training, behaviour change programs, skill building programs, transition planning, and environmental accommodations.

 Nursing: The ANS Registered Nurse can assess the physical health and medications of our clients.
 Physical conditions and side effects of medication may contribute to behaviours that challenge and may be barriers for participating and living in community.
 The ANS Nurse can provide education regarding medication and medical concerns such as diabetes.